-Before you can use this tool, you need to provision your Marketing Cloud account to support Journey Builder.
-If you need help, contact your account representative for more information.
+Before you can use this tool, make sure your Marketing Cloud account is provisioned to use Journey Builder.
+If you need help, contact your Marketing Cloud account manager for more information.

 This is where you, awesome admin that you are, set up and configure components that marketers can start using right away to create and manage meaningful multi-channel customer journeys.

 To set permissions, let’s take a look at general account settings.
 There are two kinds of access: roles and permissions.

 Roles are based on the type of user and the tasks they’ll be completing, such as importing data, assigning user permissions, or deleting events or contacts.
 Marketing Cloud admins can apply these roles to a single user or an entire business unit.

 - Content Creator

 - Distributed Sending